-Note: This institution is affiliated with a school, technology center, or government entity (Name of school, tech center, or an government entity).
-Centers cannot be billed on cost-plus-a-percentage-of-cost OR cost-plus-a-percentatge-of-re-imbursement.
-This methods of contracting CANNOT be used and is UNALLOWED.
-MICRO PURCHASING If the amount of purchases for items is less than \$10,000 and less than the Centers' small purchase threshold, the following procedure will be used.
-Select one: □ Purchases below \$10,000 □ Purchases below \$ Purchases will not be separated into 3 or more purchases to meet or be below the \$10,000 threshold. a.
-Considers the price to be reasonable based on research, experience, purchase history or other information and documents it files accordingly (2 CFR 200.320a)(1)(ii)).
-2. Checking prices is not be required.
-Competition is not required.
-3. Micro-purchases will be distributed equitably among multiple qualified suppliers.
-4 will be responsible for documentation of purchase.
-SMALL PROCUREMENT Name and Title of those responsible for Small Purchase Procedures:
+- \Box Purchases below \$10,000 - □ Purchases below \$ (If Center/Sponsor threshold is below \$10,000, use the most restrictive) - 1.
+Purchases will not be separated into 3 or more purchases to meet or be below the \$10,000 threshold. - a.
+Considers the price to be reasonable based on research, experience, purchase history or other information and documents it files accordingly (2 CFR 200.320a)(1)(ii)). - 2.
+Checking prices is not be required.
+Competition is not required. - 3.
+Micro-purchases will be distributed equitably among multiple qualified suppliers. - 4. will be responsible for documentation of purchase.

+SMALL PROCUREMENT

+Name and Title of those responsible for Small Purchase Procedures: